If we were the sort of family that had bumper stickers, ours would be WE BRAKE FOR TAG SALES. (Yard sales for you non-New Englanders.)

 (For the record, we currently have Jasper the dog, Winn-Dixie and Pippin the guinea pigs, Spot the Gecko houseguest, and are taking care of Wooly the cat.)

-Emma’s eyes widened.
+My daughter’s eyes widened.
 “Where is he?” she whispered.

 “Where could he go?”
 I asked.